slsa-framework/slsa/CONTRIBUTING.md

 All changes require peer review through GitHub's pull request feature.

-Significant changes to the SLSA requirements or provenance schema require approval from **two steering committee members**.
-(Excludes changes that only affect syntax or clarity without altering meaning.)
+-   Changes to the specification, such as [Requirements](docs/requirements.md) or the [Provenance schema](docs/provenance/), require approval from **two steering committee members**, unless the change does not affect the meaning (e.g. typo fix or minor reformatting.)

     -   Do an initial round of review with a single reviewer.
--   Add @slsa-framework/slsa-steering-committee as a reviewer and make it clear you are looking for at least two approvers.
+    -   Add @slsa-framework/slsa-steering-committee as a reviewer and make it clear that you are looking for at least two approvers.
--   Wait at least a few days before submitting to give the community time to comment.
+    -   Wait at least one week before submitting to give the community time to comment.

-Otherwise, only a single approval is needed.

--   No requirement to include a steering committee member.
-In practice, several members review all changes at least passively anyway.
--   No requirement for the author and reviewer to come from different organizations.
+-   Other changes only require **one approver**.
+Any member of @slsa-framework can approve.
+There is no requirement for the author and reviewer to represent different companies/organizations.

 ### Signing your work